gautham-98/3DBbox/README.md

 # 3D Bounding Box Estimation

 Anchor-based method for predicting 3D bounding boxes given an instance segmentation mask, RGB image and point cloud.
-Achieves a 3D IoU of 40.5% and a mean corner distance of 26.8cm.
+Achieves a 3D IoU of 40.5% and a mean corner distance of 26.8cm after training on a small dataset of 160 scenes.

 Inspired by [Frustum PointNets for 3D Object Detection from RGB-D Data](https://arxiv.org/abs/1711.08488).
 They only estimate a single heading angle in the paper which is suitable for datasets with a given gravity direction, but in bin picking, since the objects can be oriented in any direction we have to solve for all the 3 DoFs of rotation.